jfischoff/distributed-flow/README.md

 # About

 `distributive-flow` is simple method for zero-downtime deployment of socket based `Haskell` applications.
-Notably, it can bootstrap itself, facilating interactive active development.
+Notably, it can bootstrap itself, facilating interactive development.

 `df` is meant to manage multiple versions of the same executable on a clusters of machines.